-In our ZAF, we will be having the 8th annual Muktad Gatha days prayers, once again in Jeroo Irani home and it is so heartwarming to see all ZAF, Orlando CFG and ZATAMBAY participating in these prayers.
+In our ZAF, in 2015, we performed the 8th annual Muktad Gatha days prayers, once again in Jeroo Irani home and it was so heartwarming to see many of our Humdins in ZAF, Orlando CFG and ZATAMBAY participating in these prayers.
 Please see the attached photo of our last year Muktad Gatha beautiful layout.

-My recollections and involvement in Muktad Days growing up in the small village of Tarapur where my dear dad was a Panthaky for over 50 years, was presented to reminisce what it was like in a small village in old days celebrating Muktad with prayers, special food preparations, community spirit, etc. This WZSE is without verses from our Zoroastrian scriptures as well as their recitation.
+My recollections and involvement in Muktad Days growing up in the small village of Tarapur where my dear dad was a Panthaky for over 50 years, was presented to reminisce what it was like in a small village in old days celebrating Muktad with prayers, special food preparations, community spirit, etc.

 These memories of Muktad really fill the need of a WZSE during our Muktad days.
-In addition, we have attached an article by my very good friend and the Principal of Dadar Athornan Institute, Dr. Ervad Ramiyar Karanjia on: Making Muktad More Meaningful.
-Hope you all enjoy reading it.
+In addition, we have attached an article by my very good friend and the Principal of Dadar Athornan Institute, Dr. Ervad Ramiyar Karanjia on: Making Muktad More Meaningful as well as what Muktad Prayers to recite.
+Hope you all enjoy reading them.